 The chocolate part also is consist of 3 ingredients.
 Did it just give you a little feeling of intimidation to use 3 ingredients for what seems to be just chocolate?
 Do not worry!
 They all are simple ingredients you can find in your local supermarket or online, and all you need to do is mixing them until completely smooth which only takes a couple of minutes.

 I used vegan milk chocolate for the base of the chocolate part.
 It’s a bar type chocolate and has sugar and plant milk powder so it tastes exactly like regular milk chocolate with dairy, only it’s better.
-You can also use dark chocolate instead if you prefer more bitter tasting peanut butter cups too.
-Also feel free to use vegan chocolate chips too.
+You can also use dark chocolate instead if you prefer a more bitter taste too.
+Also, feel free to use vegan chocolate chips too.

 To melt the chocolate, use a double boiler or 2 bowls with different sizes, put broken vegan milk chocolate in the one on top and hot water in the bottom one, stir with a rubber spatula until it’s completely melted and smooth.
 Be careful not to touch the boiling water underneath when mixing!